Another Miracle: Background and promotion

 On May 8, 2025, the band released the single, "Another Miracle", as well as their signing to Century Media Records.
 On July 10, they revealed the title and release date of their ninth studio album.
 On the same day, the band released the second single titled "Wake Up".

 On September 18, the band released the third single "Troubled Water" along with an accompanying music video.
 On November 10, four days before the album release, the band released the fourth single "Flowers".

-The band will embark on a European tour from November to December 2025.
-They will also embark on a five-date Australian tour in May 2026 with Crystal Lake.
+The band embarked on a European tour between November and December 2025.
+They also embarked on a five-date Australian tour in May 2026 with Crystal Lake.
 Kerrang! has put together a limited-edition bundle that includes Another Miracle "on special-edition marble blue/lilac vinyl, but the record also comes with an exclusive VIP commemorative laminate and a 20-page printed zine featuring a brand-new interview and photoshoot."